About School District U-46

-Nearly 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop a renowned dual language program.The program allows many students to maintain their first language of Spanish while learning a second and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
-Today, more than 10,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
-On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science and more.
+More than 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop its renowned Dual Language program.The program allows many students to maintain their first language of Spanish while learning English and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
+With the Dual Language program now serving students in kindergarten through 10th grade, more than 11,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
+On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science, and more.

 “We are doing incredible work here in one of the state’s most multicultural districts,” said Tony Sanders, U-46 Chief Executive Officer.
 “Together, with parents and our dedicated staff, we are building new pathways to ensure our students are prepared to succeed in college and careers.”

 From principals to bus drivers, many of our staff members are former students who have returned to their communities to serve and lead students within U-46.